The orange ghost was friendly

 Bust Good Ghosts

 Anything Goes?
 In The Goopy Ghost at Christmas, a child wants to keep the orange “spirit”.
 Due to his decorator designs for the season, Goopy will have some explaining to do.
 Santa will be present to help.

 Basic Instinct?
 Children bust ghosts with greater ease than adults.
 Children use whimsy in their fanciful, inventive lives.
 Adults caught up in routine drudgery may need nudges from the kids in their lives.

 Wide Angle?
 Ghost busting is more exciting when everyone participates.
-Enchanting sprites carry messages of unity.
+Enchanting souls carry messages of unity.
 Nobody should be left behind.
-Collaborative experiences build confidence for participants.
+Collaborative experiences build confidence for all.

 Ghostly Pumpkin Goo

 Hot Property?
 Pumpkins harbor seeds of growth and wonder.
 Kids cultivate valuable theories from seed-filled pulp.
 Science may prove antiquated with their discoveries.
 Goop is fun, too.

 Dream Life?
 Setting out treats, then pretending to fall asleep may attract Goopy.
 He sticks with comfortable haunts.
 His unexplained mysteries and hijinks give rise to miraculous hope.

 Puzzle?
 With cookies of his own, would Goopy leave Santa's alone?
 Setting out cookies in Santa shape with some in Goopy form is a test.
 Goop splatters on Santa's side call for separate plates.

 Organic Matter?
 People are drawn to the ghostly world.
 Similarly, life beckons Goopy to continue his roam to find a pumpkin home that isn't squashed, carved, baked or on fire.